Is Koh Chang worth visiting?

-Despite being Thailand’s third largest island, Koh Chang is often left off of most travellers’ itinerary.
+Despite being Thailand’s third-largest island, Koh Chang is often left off of most travellers’ itineraries.
 But why is this?

 Unlike Thailand’s other two biggest islands, Koh Samui and Phuket, Koh Chang is a lot less developed, offering that rustic, authentic and unspoilt feeling that travellers are constantly in search of.

 The reason why Koh Chang doesn’t make it on to most itineraries, is most likely due to the fact that the island is situated in the east of Thailand, actually closer to Cambodia than Thailand itself.